 The AGM meets to receive the annual accounts, consider and vote on any resolutions and motions.
 The results of the Trustee and Nominations Panel elections are also announced at the AGM.
 To attend the AGM and have the right to vote, members must have signed up for Company Membership and be on the Register of Company Members.

-Our AGM 2019 was held on Saturday 29th June at the Royal College of General Practitioners in London.
-There were 112 Company Members (eligible to vote) present, and 2 proxy votes had been received.
-Emma Bradley, Robert Varley and Hayley Barnard were elected as new Trustees for a four-year term.
-Nicola Scrivens was elected as the Council Nomination Panel (CNP) Association Member.
+Our virtual AGM 2020 was held on Saturday 7th November.
+There were 161 Company Members (eligible to vote) present.
+Barbara Kasumu and Fiona Steggles were re-elected as Trustees and Clare Fordham was elected as a new Trustees for a four-year term.
+In, addition, the Chair announced that the Board had co-opted Tegryn Jones and Caleb Stevens as Trustees both for a one-year term.
+Helen Maurice-Jones was re-elected as the Council Nomination Panel (CNP) Association Member.
 There were no changes to the Articles and Standing Orders.

 The Board’s link with the membership comes through Company Membership – a special status of the YHA membership that enables members to have an input in to decision making, whilst providing the Board with a mechanism to consult with the membership.

 Company Members receive regular updates from the Chief Executive and Trustees, are invited to the AGM and are eligible to vote on resolutions, and have a dedicated and secure area of the YHA website.